 What Should the Accused Do?

-If the domestic violence incident does get reported, the accused must not attempt at saying or doing something to make the case or the accusation go away.
-The alleged victim cannot do anything to convince and persuade the protectors to stop them from pursuing the case and for making them believe that the abusive incident did not take place.
-The protectors include the family advocacy center caseworker, advocate of the victim, family advocacy prosecutors, and the police detective appointed in the case.
+If the domestic violence incident does get reported, the accused must not attempt to say or do something to make the case or the accusation go away.
+The alleged victim cannot do anything to convince and persuade the protectors to stop them from pursuing the case and to make them believe that the abusive incident did not take place.
+The protectors include the family advocacy center caseworker, the advocate of the victim, family advocacy prosecutors, and the police detective appointed in the case.

 The accused needs to get an attorney to represent them in the trial and must always talk in their presence.
 They must never talk or connect with the protectors, unless and until their attorney is present.
 Experienced attorneys who are experts in domestic violence know how to tackle the situation best and will guide the accused on how to respond to a certain question or allegation the right way so either the case can get dismissed, or their penalties and charges can get reduced.
 The accused will have to give videotaped as well as written statements.
 Additionally, they would have to talk to the prosecutors and detectives on the phone and their calls would be recorded.
 The accused must maintain their calm and give the right answers so if they are innocent, their innocence can be rightfully proven.

-The accused needs to prove that they are innocent and only a skilled lawyer can help them with accomplishing that goal.
-If the lawyer of the accused and the accused know that they are being falsely accused, then it is important that the false accusation be beaten via an acquittal or a dismissal at a jury trial.
+The accused needs to prove that they are innocent and only a skilled lawyer can help them accomplish that goal.
+If the lawyer of the accused and the accused know that they are being falsely accused, then the false accusation must be beaten via an acquittal or a dismissal at a jury trial.
 If the person is innocent, then pleading guilty will drastically alter their life.
 If they are not guilty, then they must not plead guilty, as the plea bargain will certainly ruin their life for good.
-Deferred sentence or adjudication won't result in the conviction of the defendant.
+A deferred sentence or adjudication won't result in the conviction of the defendant.
 If the defendant receives a straight or deferred probation or is released from jail, they will have some criminal record that is normally public.

 What Should the Victim Do?

-For that, it is best that they get a restraining order to prevent their abuser from talking to them.
+For that, they should get a restraining order to prevent their abuser from talking to them.
 A restraining order is a command issued by the court that prohibits an abuser or accused person from talking, meeting, or getting in touch with the victim.
 There are various kinds of restraining orders and the victim should go through each one of them to find out which one suits their situation the best.
-The different types are discussed in the next section.